DylanTinianov/Operations_Interpreter/README.md

 # Interpreter
-Interpreter for multiple basic integer operations on one-line
+This Software is a continuously running interpreter capable of computing and printing multiple integer operations

 ### Operations
 This Interpreter can compute the following: